Martina Majerle

-Martina Majerle (born 2 May 1980) is a Croatian singer of mixed Croatian and Slovenian descent.
+Martina Majerle (born 2 May 1980) is a Croatian singer of Croatian descent but her grandfather was from Slovenia.
 Majerle represented Slovenia at the Eurovision Song Contest 2009 in Moscow, Russia with the string quartet Quartissimo with the song "Love Symphony".
 It competed in the second semi-final but failed to reach the final.
 Martina has also been a backing vocalist for several countries in various editions of the contest.

 Career in Croatia

 She made her first serious steps into the world of music as the lead singer of the Rijeka band Putokazi.
 She continued her musical career as a soloist in the ambient-electro-pop band Atmospheric.
 Majerle made her debut at the Splitski Festival in 2011 with the song Neka se dogodi čudo.
 In 2013 Martina Majerle released a cover of Tony Esposito's song, Kalimba de Luna, together with Mr. B and Chrisma Project, as she was collaborating with them already on a song Caravan of Love.
 In 2017, at the Melodije Istre i Kvarnera Festival, she won third place by the audience, with a song Teče teče Rečina, while a year later, at the same festival, she performed the song Na Trsatu, which won the second audience award.
 She won the award for the best interpretation in 2018 for the song Međimurska voda sveta performed at the MEF - Međimurski Festival, respectively.

 At the Čansonfest in Kastav, Croatia, in 2018, she performed a song More j' z morun, which won third place, according to the professional jury.
 In 2019 she was awarded for the best interpretation, with a song Leja le lej, at the same festival.
 Martina is a member of the Croatian RTV orchestra and is involved in all the big projects regarding the Croatian national broadcaster, just as The Voice, A strana, Singing with the Stars, Dora and Porin.

 In 2020, Majerle performed at the prestigious Croatian festival Večeri dalmatinske šansone, in Šibenik, Croatia, where she performed her new single Volin Kad Si Tu, where she achieved an honourable third place, by the professional jury.
 Her single 'Volin Kad Si Tu' was officially released on September 20, 2020.
 Her recent single Dajen ti besedu was released on the digital platforms, on September 30, but performed for the first time at the Melodije Istre i Kvarnera Festival 2020, together with Klapa Tić, winning third place by the audience.
 Both her singles, released in 2020, were released through her own record label, Majerle Music.

-In May 2021, Majerle will represent Croatia at the annual Albanian music competition Kënga Magjike, she will perform her song Vrijeme je na našoj strani.
+In May 2021, Majerle represented Croatia at the annual Albanian music competition Kënga Magjike, she performed her song Vrijeme je na našoj strani.

 As a backing vocalist Martina performed at many concerts at home and abroad.
-She accompanied many famous musicians, amongst them were Oliver Dragojević in Royal Albert Hall (London), Tereza Kesovija in Olympia (Paris), Zdravko Čolić in Olympia (Paris), USA tour, Australian tour, Severina, Massimo Savić, Nina Badrić, Toni Cetinski, Doris Dragović, Radojka Šverko, Maja Blagdan, as well as bands Novi Fosili, Parni Valjak etc.
+She accompanied many famous musicians, amongst them were Oliver Dragojević in Royal Albert Hall (London), Tereza Kesovija in Olympia (Paris), Zdravko Čolić in Olympia (Paris), US tour, Australian tour, Severina, Massimo Savić, Nina Badrić, Toni Cetinski, Doris Dragović, Radojka Šverko, Maja Blagdan, as well as bands Novi Fosili, Parni Valjak etc.